-11.20 Application to set aside all made an absence of party.
+11.20 Application to set aside order made in the absence of a34 party.

 - (1) A party who was not present when an order was made may apply to set aside or vary the order. - (2) The application must be made not more than fourteen days after the date on which the order was served on the applicant. - (3) The application to set aside the order must be supported by evidence on affidavit showing - (a) a good reason for failing to attend the hearing; and - (b) that it is likely that had the applicant attended some other order might have been made.